How to Use ISO Settings in Digital Photography

 Your camera should allow you the option of adjusting your ISO setting.
 Just like in the days of film, if you set your ISO to a low number like 100, you will need more light to create a correct exposure.
 That means that you may need to keep a tripod handy for cloudy days, and in certain low-light situations you may not always get the aperture and shutter speed settings you want.
 If you set your ISO to 400 or 800, your camera will become much more sensitive to light; you will be able to shoot in exactly the same conditions without a tripod, and with greater flexibility to choose the aperture and shutter speeds you want.

 But here is the amazing part.
 Higher ISO settings still come with the same trade-off that once existed with film.
 Along with the speedier sensitivity to light, you can also expect the image to have a grainier finish.
-I don’t know if it is pixelation, or digital noise, or a combination of both, but it is generally understood that for all their advantages, high ISO photos come with a reduction of image quality that becomes more obvious the more you enlarge the image.
+I don’t know if it is pixelation or digital noise, or a combination of both, but it is generally understood that for all their advantages, high ISO photos come with a reduction of image quality that becomes more obvious the more you enlarge the image.

 So there you have a quick introduction to what ISO is all about.
 Perhaps I am just showing my age, but I find this subject easier to explain in old-technology terms.
 For many people it is easier to visualize when related to something solid like film, rather than something that happens on a computer chip.
 Anyway, I hope this helps you if you have had trouble understanding what ISO is all about.

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: